Hodge level for weighted complete intersections: Preliminaries

-We claim that $X'$ is disjoint from the singular locus $\Sigma$ of $\P$.
-Indeed, let $\Lambda\subset\P$ be the stratum given by equations $x_0=\ldots=x_l=0$.
-Since every monomial of $g_j$ is divisible by at least one of the variables $x_0,\ldots,x_l$, we see that $X\cap\Lambda=X'\cap\Lambda$.
+To deduce the assertion of the lemma, check that $X'$ is well formed and smooth.
+This follows from the claim that $X'$ is disjoint from the singular locus $\Sigma$ of $\P$.
+Indeed, let~\mbox{$\Lambda\subset\P$} be the stratum given by equations $x_0=\ldots=x_{l_{\PP}}=0$.
+Since every monomial of~$g_j$ vanishes at $\Lambda$, we see that $X\cap\Lambda=X'\cap\Lambda$.
 On the other hand, $\Sigma$ is contained in $\Lambda$, see~\cite[5.15]{IF00}.
-Since $X$ is well formed and smooth, it must be disjoint from $\Sigma$ by~\cite[Proposition 8]{Di86}, which means that $X'$ is disjoint from $\Sigma$ as well.
+Since $X$ is well formed and smooth, it must be disjoint from $\Sigma$ by~\mbox{\cite[Proposition 8]{Di86}}, which means that $X'$ is disjoint from $\Sigma$ as well.
 In particular, this implies that $X'$ is well formed.
+The rest thing we need to do is to prove that $X'$ does not have singularities outside of $\Sigma$.